 However, Manchester (Barton) Airport continued and after a period of operation by the Air Ministry during the second world war, it returned to use for general aviation use.
 In 2002, ownership of the airport was transferred to the Manchester Ship Canal Development Company, part of Peel Holdings.
 However, the airfield continued to be operated by the Lancashire Aero Club through until 2007 when the airport was renamed ‘City Airport (Manchester)’ and the operation of the airport was transferred to City Airport Manchester Ltd, later changed to City Airport Ltd, a subsidiary of Peel Airports.
 In 2011, management of the airport was moved away from Peel Airports, to Peel Holdings.

 The airport now houses around 120 aircraft, and an increasing number of aviation related businesses and flying schools.
-Restoration and repair work on the Control Tower building (A Grade 2 listed building) was completed in 2006 and the airport is undergoing a phase of steady improvements to the facilities and services offered, giving the airport a positive outlook for its future.
+Restoration and repair work on the Control Tower building was completed in 2006 and the airport is undergoing a phase of steady improvements to the facilities and services offered, giving the airport a positive outlook for its future.

 Do you have any documented information or photographs from the early days of the airfield?
 If so, we’d love to include them here.
 Please contact us.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.